aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/converting-to-fixed-page-format/specify-layout-options/_index.md

 ## Text Shaper for Advanced Typography Rendering

-The [TextShaperFactory](https://apireference.aspose.com/words/cpp/class/aspose.words.layout.layout_options#get_textshaperfactory_const) property allows you to set the text shaping functionality, as well as the OpenType features support.
+The [TextShaperFactory](https://apireference.aspose.com/words/cpp/class/aspose.words.layout.layout_options#get_textshaperfactory_const) property enables you to set the text shaping functionality, as well as the OpenType features support.

 Use text shaping for document processing in the following main cases: